rwdavies/motif_death/README.md

 ```

 **Notes:**

 Mapping: This might take a few hours, or a few days to run through, depending on the sample being processed, and cluster availability.
 It first maps reads, then marks PCR duplicates, then runs indel realignment, then merges the bams together.

 Downstream: Once all the samples from an order have been downloaded and mapped, it is time to call variants, and calculate depth of coverage, from which callable regions are derived, where "callable region" means regions where we can reasonably expect to call variants.

-Downstream: The above should also run treemix (can be manually run using `./run.sh config/artiodactyla.json treemix cluster`), which creates some plots in the analysis directory `treemix/` which shows the relationship between samples.
-This is pre-supposed in most cases, i.e. based on prior evidence, we assume a relationship between samples and specify this in the config json, though ideally we would get this from this plot.
-This is currently manually interpreted / assumed, though it would be good it this could be automated (at least, the within tree relationships - probably OK to assume the outgroup).
+Downstream: Treemix will run automatically (can also be manually run using `./run.sh config/artiodactyla.json treemix cluster`), which creates plots in `treemix/` showing the relationship between samples.
+If in `HATBAG_PARAMS` you do not specify `lineages`, it is automatically deduced from Treemix output.
+However, outgroup is then assumed to be the same as `TREEMIX_OUTGROUP`.

 HATBAG: HATBAG itself is a relatively OK piece of code.
 It can be run from the command line.
 The current integration of this into the script is very hacky.
 It should work - it does work - but it is inelegant, and was put together now in a brute force fashion (previously this ran on a single compute server with 300+ GB of RAM, rather than on a cluster).
 Old code towards this goal (in `HATBAG.smk`) still exists but isn't quite working.